Bearded dragon won’t wake up? Chances are it’s bearded dragon brumation time.

 1. Set the temperatures and lighting back to summer cycle.
 Duration of light and the temperature are keys to brumation.

-2. Take your bearded dragon out into the sunlight.
+2. Take the bearded dragon out into the sunlight.

 3. Provide a warm bath.

-Only feed your bearded dragon once it is warmed up and hydrated.
-Post on how to rehydrate bearded dragons quickly here.
+Only feed bearded dragons that are warmed up and hydrated.
+Post on how to rehydrate bearded dragons quickly.

 As spring is about to arrive, change the temperatures to be warmer and lighting cycles to be longer replicating the weather changing.
 However, there are times they might come out for a few days and then go straight back to brumating.
 Generally, once they are back out basking you can expect it is over.
 Normal conditions should be provided once they come out and start basking.